whatcomtrans/transitdata/gtfs/index.md

 # GTFS

 ## GTFS static
 ​WTA provides GTFS feeds for updates to our service information.
+See [GTFS Reference](https://gtfs.org/schedule/reference/) for the field and file defintions.

 Our static GTFS files are kept up to date on our [github](https://github.com/whatcomtrans/publicwtadata/tree/master/GTFS) page​ and may downloaded from: